aultimus/tmbd-crawler/README.md

 ## Running

-`make crawl` - Run the crawler to download movie and credit JSON files `make transform` - Transform JSON data into CSV files ready for Neo4j import `make clean` - Remove all downloaded JSON and generated CSVs
+`make discover-movie-ids` - Download all TMDb movie IDs to `movie_ids.txt` and new IDs since last run to `new_movie_ids.txt` `make crawl` - Run the crawler to download movie and credit JSON files `make transform` - Transform JSON data into CSV files ready for Neo4j import `make clean` - Remove all downloaded JSON and generated CSVs

 ## Features